ArieSR91/wine/README.md

 # wine
-install wine for linux-armhf with box86
+install wine on linux armhf and arm64 device with winebox

 ## Wget install
 install manual: